Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 For 4 Carat Diamonds, we recommend only considering diamonds with an ideal cut or an Excellent grade cut on the GIA scale.
 Choose a diamond that is G-I on the Color scale and VS1 or VS2 on the Clarity scale.
 Purchase your stone from a prominent diamond dealer that offers GIA or AGS certifications with every diamond.

 Because of its significant carat weight, a 4 Carat Diamond has extraordinary capacity for brilliance, sparkle and fire.
-A stunning 4 Carat diamond that’s well-cut gives you the ‘wow’ factor and makes your loved one feel extra special.
+A stunning 4 Carat diamond that’s well-cut like this one from Blue Nile gives you the ‘wow’ factor and makes your loved one feel extra special.

 But buying any 4 Carat Diamond will not get you the results you want.
-You could buy a poorly cut 4 Carat Diamond that appears dull, or one that will turn heads like this 4 Carat diamond ring in platinum.
+You could buy a poorly cut 4 Carat Diamond that appears dull, or one that will turn heads like this 4 Carat diamond ring in platinum from James Allen.

 Diamonds of the same carat weight differ dramatically in their overall appeal and brilliance.
 If you have questions about 4 Carat diamonds or would like help in your search, please don’t hesitate to contact us.

 On average, the cost of a 4 carat diamond ring can range from $30,000 to $250,000 or more, depending on the diamond’s cut quality, clarity and color.
 In general, the higher the quality of a diamond of this carat weight, the higher its price.

 As we’ve covered in our guide to the 4 Cs, a diamond’s carat weight is only one of four factors that affect its price.
 The others are its cut quality, clarity and color.

 Each of these has a significant impact on a diamond’s price, especially when it’s a large stone like a four carat diamond.
 This is because factors like color, clarity and cut quality can be more visible in a four carat diamond than in a smaller stone.